 With these provisos, we see that, at the macro level, students enrolled for N-programmes perform, on average, better than students enrolled for NC(V) programmes, and that students enrolled for "Other" programmes perform much better than students in the other two programme types.
-The national average throughput rate for N-programmes is 47%, for NC(V) programmes it is 30%, and for "Other" programmes, 34 either failed or dropped out; for every 100 students who enrolled for NC(V) programmes, a massive 70 students failed or dropped out; and for every 100 students who enrolled for NC(V) programmes, a massive 70 students failed or dropped out; and for every 100 students who enrolled for NC(V) programmes and NC(V) programmes are alarmingly low, the rate for Other programmes significantly higher.
+The national average throughput rate for N-programmes is 47%, for NC(V) programmes it is 30%, and for "Other" programmes, 34 either failed or dropped out; for every 100 students who enrolled for NC(V) programmes, a massive 70 students failed or dropped out; and for every 100 students who enrolled for NC(V) programmes, a massive 70 students failed or dropped out; the throughput rates for N-Programmes and NC(V) programmes are alarmingly low, the rate for Other programmes significantly higher.
 These are not flattering figures by any standards, and point to the amount of work FET colleges need to do to persuade their line managers and their clients alike (students, their parents / guardians, and the nation at large) that the colleges are, at worst, functional.